Global well-posedness for the Vlasov-Poisson system with massless electrons in the 3-dimensional torus: Uniqueness for Solutions With Bounded Density

 \subsection{Strong-strong stability}

-In this section, we prove a quantitative stability estimate in $W_2$ between solutions with bounded \mbox{density}.
+In this section, we prove a quantitative stability estimate in $W_2$ between solutions with bounded \mbox{density}\footnote{Such estimates are said to be of \em{strong-strong}-type because we are requiring that both densities belong to $L^\infty$.}.
 To do this we will make use of the stability estimates for the electric field that we have proved in section~\ref{sec:electric}.
 Following the decomposition \eqref{electric-field}, it is useful to rewrite \eqref{vpme} in the form

 The aim is to prove the following estimate between two solutions of VPME \eqref{vpme} that have bounded density.

 \begin{prop}[Stability for solutions with bounded density] For $i = 1,2$, let $f _i$ be solutions of \eqref{vpme} satisfying for some constant $M$ and all $t \in [0,T]$, \be \rho[f _i(t)] \leq M . \ee Then there exists a constant $C $, depending on $M$, such that, for all $t \in [0,T]$, \be W_2\(f _1(t), f _2(t)\)^2 \leq \ee where the time $t_0$ is defined by \be t_0 = t_0\big(W_2\(f _1(0), f _2(0)\) \big) = \inf \left\{ t \geq 0 : \frac{d e}{4} \exp{\left ( \log{\frac{4 W_2\(f _1(0), f _2(0)\)^2 }{de}} \, e^{- C t} \right ) } > \frac{d}{4} \right\} . \ee